Vladimir Nabokov on Writing, Reading, and the Three Qualities a Great Storyteller Must Have

-In the same 1948 lecture that gave us Vladimir Nabokov’s 10 criteria for a good reader, found in his altogether fantastic Lectures on Literature (UK; public library), the celebrated author and sage of literature examines the heart of storytelling:
+In the same 1948 lecture that gave us Vladimir Nabokov’s 10 criteria for a good reader, found in his altogether fantastic Lectures on Literature (public library), the celebrated author and sage of literature examines the heart of storytelling:

 Literature was born not the day when a boy crying wolf, wolf came running out of the Neanderthal valley with a big gray wolf at his heels: literature was born on the day when a boy came crying wolf, wolf and there was no wolf behind him.
 That the poor little fellow because he lied too often was finally eaten up by a real beast is quite incidental.
 But here is what is important.
 Between the wolf in the tall grass and the wolf in the tall story there is a shimmering go-between.
 That go-between, that prism, is the art of literature.

 Literature is invention.
 Fiction is fiction.
 To call a story a true story is an insult to both art and truth.
 Every great writer is a great deceiver, but so is that arch-cheat Nature.
 Nature always deceives.
 From the simple deception of propagation to the prodigiously sophisticated illusion of protective colors in butterflies or birds, there is in Nature a marvelous system of spells and wiles.
 The writer of fiction only follows Nature’s lead.